Setting Up iNMR to Run the Scripts

 How to set up your computer:

-Create a folder where to store all your scripts.
+- Create a folder to store all your scripts.
 They can be organized into subfolders.

-Choose iNMR > Preferences.
+- Choose iNMR > Settings.
 Select the first panel of the dialog.

-Click the button choose on the right.
-A standard Choose File dialog appears.
+- Click the button choose on the right.
+A standard file-selection dialog appears.

 Select the folder you have created at step 1.
-The path appears into the Preferences dialog.
+The path appears in the Settings dialog.

-To define your own functions, to initialize some variables and to have some commands performed every time you open the console, write the necessary code into a lua file called Lua.init and place it at the top level of the folder.
+subfolder/name. - To define your own functions, to initialize some variables and to have some commands performed every time you open the console, place the initialization code in a file called Lua.init and place it at the top level of the folder.
 This file can be as long and complex as you need.

-iNMR populates the script menu, at launch time, with all the files that end with the .lua extension and reside into the designated folder.
+iNMR populates the script menu, at startup, with all the files that end with the .lua extension and reside into the designated folder.
 Subfolders are listed as submenus.
-If you add a new file into the folder and iNMR is already running, the name can't appear into the menu.
+If you add a new file into the folder and iNMR is already running, the name will not appear in the menu.
 The new shortcut buttons, instead, appear the next time you open the console (no need to quit the program).

 To run a script from the console, without a shortcut, type: